vivpoojari/Chess-Minigames/README.md

 * The user places a queen on a choice of his square.
 * The game will generate a solution if 8 queens can be placed under certain conditions
 * such that no two queens attack each other by being in the same row, column or diagonal.

+Resposive GUI with sleek design supporting 3 themes - powered by the tkinder module